pan100/php-moodserver/WORKLOG.md

 Worklog for MoodLogBundle Project
 ==================================

 The log file is organized by dates and not versions.
 The result will be a  fully working prototype or perhaps we can call it a beta version 1.

+27.03.2012

+-Removed static path to trigger icon for the getObObjectFrom() method and used helper from assetic.

 26.03.2012